satrya070/devport/_posts/2025-01-03-hague-height.md

     <span>{{page.date | date: "%Y.%m.%d" }}</span>
 </div>
 <div class="intro">
 In the past I had worked with height data of the Netherlands (data source: Actueel Hoogtebestand Nederland), which was always pretty good open data.
 What I would do was extract heights from it for certain buildings, which is just a simple number.
 What I always wanted to do however was visualise it in some kind of 3D environment.
 To do that openGL is just perfect for that.
 I will explain how I went about it, and some optimizations I applied using tessellation.
 See below what it looks like.
+Find the repository <a href="https://github.com/satrya070/HeightRendererOG" target="_blank">here</a>.
 </div>
 <ul class="tags">
     <li>openGL</li>